-This research employed an additional test by using future banking performance (t+2).
-Table 4 shows the additional testing results related to the research hypotheses.
+This research employed an addition testing results related to the research hypotheses.

-The additional testing results were consistent with the previous testing results.
+additional testing results were consistent with the previous testing results.
 Thus, hypothesis 1 (model 3) and hypothesis 2 (model 4) were supported.
 It signified that managerial ability positively and significantly affected future banking performance (t+2), and book-tax differences reduced the effect of managerial ability on future banking performance (t+2).